-(Latin: love, loveliness, beauty, attractiveness, charm; by extension, "reverence; to worship, to venerate")
+(Latin: love, loveliness, beauty, attractiveness, charm; by extension, "reverence; to worship")

 2. Worthy of reverence, especially by religious or historical association: venerable relics.